PreMoE: Proactive Inference for Efficient Mixture-of-Experts: The PreMoE Framework

 \textbf{1.
 Compiling Domain-Specific Specialists.} For an application with a narrow focus, we identify the computational pattern for that domain.
 The top-$M$ experts with the highest PEU scores are selected, where $M$ is the desired budget.
 These selected experts form the new, pruned set of routed experts $\{E_i^r(\mathbf{x})\}_{i=1}^M$ for the compiled specialist instance.

 \textbf{2.
 Compiling High-Efficiency Generalists.} For general-purpose applications, we create a single, multi-domain model by synthesizing a unified computational pattern.
-Instead of taking a simple union of top experts, we aggregate the token-level utility scores, $\tilde{s}_i(\mathbf{x})$, from the calibration sets of several key domains ($\mathcal{X}_{T_1}, \dots, \mathcal{X}_{T_D}$).
-The final PEU for the generalist model is then calculated by averaging these synthesized scores.
-This creates a blended, multi-domain PEU ranking that identifies experts crucial across all targeted domains.
-The top-$M$ experts from this ranking then become the routed experts $\{E_i^r(\mathbf{x})\}_{i=1}^M$ for the compiled generalist instance, which remains highly sparse but retains strong performance across all constituent domains.
+Instead of taking a simple union of top experts, we first average token-level utility within each domain and then combine the domain utilities with weights $w_d$.
+Our deployment-agnostic default is $w_d=1/D$, so domains contribute equally regardless of calibration-set size; application-specific priors can instead emphasize a target workload.
+This blended ranking identifies experts useful across the targeted domains, and its top-$M$ experts form a sparse generalist that preserves broad capability under a fixed expert budget.
+Appendix~\ref{app:mixture_sensitivity} shows that changing the weights produces predictable domain trade-offs.